Matchday programme: Gaelic football

 The Gaelic Athletic Association (GAA) produces a matchday programme for every game in the All-Ireland Senior Football Championship.
 Photographs, prints and posters of past programmes are available to buy from the Croke Park shop.
 The official matchday programme for the 2020 All-Ireland Senior Football Championship Final (held behind closed doors due to the COVID-19 pandemic) was made available in physical form for supporters ahead of the game, either online (via an emailed PDF and follow-up copy send through the postal system) or to purchase at SuperValu and Centra outlets in the competing counties.

 Home teams produce matchday programmes for National Football League games.

 County boards, such as Kerry GAA, also produce matchday programmes for their own local competitions.

 Hurling

-The Gaelic Athletic Association (GAA) produces a matchday programme for every game in the All-Ireland Senior Hurling Championship.
-Photographs, prints and posters of past programmes are available to buy from the Croke Park shop.
+As with Gaelic football, the GAA produces matchday programmes for every game in the All-Ireland Senior Hurling Championship, and sells prints and posters of past programmes.

 Home teams produce matchday programmes for National Hurling League games.

 A matchday programme from the 1913 All-Ireland Senior Hurling Championship Final sold at auction in Kilkenny for more than €2,000 in 2018.

-The GAA said sorry after forgetting to include Clare in the 2022 All-Ireland Senior Hurling Championship Final matchday programme's "roll of honour section".
+The GAA apologised after forgetting to include Clare in the 2022 All-Ireland Senior Hurling Championship Final matchday programme's "roll of honour section".